 When your foot and ankle go through trauma, nothing matters more than getting the proper care to get you back to full health.
-At Orthopedic Foot & Ankle Institute in Henderson, Nevada, Dr. Roman Sibel uses cutting-edge treatments to give you the best care possible.
-If you’re looking for an orthopedic surgeon who can handle your traumatic injury with care and compassion, contact Dr. Sibel’s office today.
-Call his office or go online to schedule your appointment.
+At Orthopedic Foot & Ankle Institute in Henderson, Nevada, Dr. Roman Sibel and Dr. Priya Samant use cutting-edge treatments to give you the best care possible.
+If you’re looking for an orthopedic surgeon who can handle your traumatic injury with care and compassion, contact Orthopedic Foot & Ankle Institute today.
+Call the office or go online to schedule your appointment.

 You may need trauma surgery on your foot or ankle for various reasons.
 Sometimes, a trip or fall can cause a significant sprain, tearing the ligament in your ankle, or a skiing mishap leads to a bone fracture that needs surgery to heal properly.

 Sports injuries can cause trauma to the foot or ankle, as can bicycle, skating, and vehicle accidents.

 Dr. Sibel recommends a thorough examination if you’ve had a traumatic injury to your foot or ankle and have any of the following symptoms:

 Dr. Sibel performs a range of trauma surgeries on the foot and ankle.
 He can use surgical procedures to treat:

 While Dr. Sibel can perform any of these surgical treatments individually, in some severe trauma cases, multiple issues need to be addressed during the same surgery.

 Not all foot and ankle trauma injuries need surgery though.
 Many sprains and tendon tears and even some bone fractures can heal without surgical intervention.

 The only way to know if you need trauma surgery for a foot or ankle injury is to have it examined by an orthopedic surgeon.
 Dr. Sibel examines your injury and tests it for pain and mobility.